Product has been added to the basket

 Dr Jennie Gilbert

-Dr Jennie Gilbert is the Geological Society of London (GSL) liaison person for the History of Geology Group (HOGG), which affiliated group of the GSL.
+Dr Jennie Gilbert is the Geological Society of London (GSL) liaison person for the History of Geology Group.
 She is also sits on the Council of the GSL is Chair of the GSL Science Committee.
-The main aim of the liaison role is to enhance communication between the GSL Science Committee and HOGG.
-This is so that the GSL is aware of the activities of the Group and can support any needs it may have, and also can readily inform HOGG of GSL upcoming plans and activities.
+The main aim of the liaison role is to enhance communication between the GSL Science Committee and HOGG so that the GSL is aware of the activities of the Group and can support any needs it may have, and also can readily inform HOGG of GSL upcoming plans and activities.
 Her previous contact with HOGG was via the GSL’s Memorialisation Working Group.
 Jennie holds a BSc degree in Geology from Imperial College, and a PhD in volcanology and geochemistry from the University of Cambridge.
 She is a Senior Lecturer based in the Environment Centre at Lancaster University.
 She researches the dispersal of volcanic ash in the environment, and the interaction between volcanoes and ice.

 Jennie is a Senior Fellow of the Higher Education Academy and the Associate Director of a UKRI NERC-funded doctoral training partnership (for training PhD students) called ‘Envision’.
-Jennie is a volcanologist and so her ‘natural home’ is with the Volcanic and Magmatic Studies, but Group she is interested in all aspects of Earth sciences and geology, including the history of geology.
+As a volcanologist, her ‘natural home’ is with the Volcanic and Magmatic Studies Group, but she is interested in all aspects of Earth sciences and geology, including the history of geology.

 Peter Lincoln